John Bartus - Songwriter, Lead Vocals, Guitars, Keyboards, Bass, Harmonica, Percussion

 Very few towns or cities could ever claim that their Mayor was a smokin' hot guitar player.
 The island city of Marathon in the Florida Keys is one of those towns.
 While politics is a temporary call to service, music is a life sentence.
-John Bartus, a four-decade full-time professional musician, singer, and songwriter, continues to raise the bar with both his groundbreaking solo acoustic show, and his killer band, Jade Storm.
+John Bartus, a more-than-four-decade full-time professional musician, singer, and songwriter, continues to raise the bar with his groundbreaking solo acoustic show.

 * * * * *

 John’s songs cover a wide spectrum of topics – there are love songs, love-gone-wrong songs, and story songs about characters like the fun-loving Joe from “Vegas Town,” the Drifter from “Hit the Road Again,” the smuggler who ran out of luck from “Kiss Your Life Goodbye,” the dancer from “The Way It’s Meant to Be,” and the follower of visions from “Velvet Elvis.”
 There are songs about dealing with life (“Victim of Gravity”) and death (“Goodbye”).
 There is the tribute to the Apollo 1, Challenger, and Columbia astronauts as well as John’s father, a Saturn IB launch team engineer (“Dawn’s Early Light”).
 And there are the Tropical Americana songs – “Palm Trees in Paradise,” “Captain of His Own Destiny,” “The Islands of Marathon” – that show the influence of living in a tropical island town for nearly 40 years.